4 must-haves for professional usernames

 When it comes to finding professional usernames, consistency is key.
+Having consistency on your username will help you remember it easily, you may use your username in playing in wizard slots actually.
+Playing in an online casino is fun.
 First of all, pick a username that includes the name that you use when introducing yourself to professional contacts.
 This should be the same name that’s on your business cards, CV, LinkedIn account and all other professional profiles and documents that you want people to find.
 Just make a decision and stick with it.
 A universal username also makes it easier for search engines to recognize that all of these web properties are in fact about the same person!

 3. Relevant qualifier (if your name isn’t available)

 If you have a very common name – or if there’s a 13 year-old kid with your name who has profiles on literally every social network, you can still optimize professional profiles for your name.
 Just pick a username that includes a relevant qualifier.

 If you work in real estate, you could do something like:

 - Firstnamelastnamerealestatenyc (if you live in New York)

 The point is to lead with your professional name, and then include other qualifiers (like your industry or location) that people are likely to use when searching for you online.